Meloni government: Law and Order

-The government has also proposed, within the security bill, the expansion of the powers of the secret services (which could participate in and/or direct terrorist or subversive groups), and the obligation for universities and public research bodies (Enti Pubblici di Ricerca) to collaborate with the secret services (DIS, AISE, AISI), including communicating private information; both of these proposals have been harshly criticized: the first because in Italy the secret services, during the Years of Lead between 1960s and 1980s, were involved in illicit activities and massacres during the Strategy of Tension, and the second because it would represent an authoritarian turn on universities, with the risk of violating the privacy and communicating the political opinions of students, professors and researchers.
+The government has also proposed, within the security bill, the expansion of the powers of the secret services (which could participate in and/or direct terrorist or subversive groups), and the obligation for universities and public research bodies (enti pubblici di ricerca) to collaborate with the secret services (DIS, AISE, AISI), including communicating private information; both of these proposals have been harshly criticised: the first because in Italy the secret services, during the Years of Lead between 1960s and 1980s, were involved in illicit activities and massacres during the Strategy of Tension, and the second because it would represent an authoritarian turn on universities, with the risk of violating the privacy and communicating the political opinions of students, professors and researchers.

-On 4 April 2025, the government approved a decree-law (Decreto-legge) that almost entirely follows the previous security bill (apart from some changes), which had been sent back to the Chamber due to the lack of financial coverage and doubts raised by the President of the Republic Sergio Mattarella, in order to speed up the approval process.
+On 4 April 2025, the government approved a decree-law (Decreto-Legge) that almost entirely follows the previous security bill (apart from some changes), which had been sent back to the Chamber due to the lack of financial coverage and doubts raised by the President of the Republic Sergio Mattarella, in order to speed up the approval process.

+Following the entry and vandalisation of La Stampa's headquarters on 28 November 2025, the government had the thirty-year-old "Askatasuna" self-managed social center (some of whose members were part of the pro-Palestine group that attacked the newspaper) evicted and seized on 18 December, accusing it of being a source of aggression and violence, despite having been acquitted of the criminal association charge.
+The mayor of Turin said that the eviction took place due to the presence of 6 people who were sleeping in the building during a police search, which violated the legalisation process of the center, despite the dispatch of 300 police officers to the city before this discovery.
+Demonstrations in support of Askatasuna, which then turned into violent clashes with the police, occurred on 20 December 2025 and 31 January 2026; the management of the clashes was criticised due to the deployment of untrained officers and the violence used by the police against journalists, photographers, and protesters, even peaceful ones.

+On 29 March 2026, Lega introduced a bill to ban anarchist associations and designate "Antifa" as "terrorist organizations", calling for "zero tolerance against accomplices of terrorists".